How one stay-at-home mother found inspiration at the kitchen sink

 As busy as being a SAHM made me, I still craved an outlet for my creativity.
 I missed using my brain on a deeper level and I especially missed writing.

 One day I wrote a guest column for a small local newspaper.
 It was well received and led to me writing a monthly column.
-That job helped me get my foot in the door at an online magazine, and from there I picked up skills and confidence and started writing for various other magazines.
+That job helped me get my foot in the door at an online magazine, and from there I picked up skills and confidence and started writing for various magazines.
 Bit by bit, friends and acquaintances who knew me as a published writer and a Grammar Nerd started contacting me for help with their own writing.
-Without even meaning to, I became an established copyeditor and proofreader, helping others polish their work while diligently honing my own skills along the way.
+Over time, I became an established copyeditor and proofreader, helping others polish their work while diligently honing my own skills along the way.

-Although I love my children deeply and believe in the value of stay-at-home motherhood, writing and editing have always helped me feel more complete.
-Many women who choose to put their career on hold will understand the conflicting desires to care for their children while still having professional or creative fulfillment.
+Although I love my children deeply and believe in the value of stay-at-home parenthood, writing and editing have always helped me feel more complete.
+Many women who have chosen to put their career on hold will understand the conflicting desires to care for their children while still having professional or creative fulfillment.

 We SAHMs are like sea glass hunters, in a way.
 While others are jumping enthusiastically into the sea of career and personal development, we are often on the sidelines, diligently performing our unglamorous work.
 The ocean can look so tempting from the hot beach.
 The antics of the swimmers can seem so alluring.
 But those of us who choose sea glass hunting know that our toil is worth the effort.
 We might only dip our toes in the waves, for now, but those beautiful nuggets of sea glass that we uncover are true treasures.
 Our investment in our children and the memories we create with them are priceless and will stand the test of time.